Classical homological stability from the point of view of cells: Comparing algebra and module cells, extended

 Let us first explain the issue.
 The proof of \cite[Theorem 15.9]{e2cellsI} uses \cite[Theorem 15.3]{e2cellsI}, which when $\mathsf{G}$ is symmetric monoidal provides an equivalence

 of left $\overline{\gE}_2(A)$-modules.
 However, if $\mathsf{G}$ is only braided monoidal then there is no such equivalence.

-To explain why, recall that in order to discuss $E_2$-algebras in a category which is only braided monoidal, in \cite[Section 4.1]{e2cellsI} there is introduced the category $\mathsf{FB}_2$ of ``braided finite sets'', and the category $\mathsf{Top}^{\mathsf{FB}_2}$ replaces the category of symmetric sequences.
-It is endowed with a composition product \cite[Definition 4.3]{e2cellsI}, monoids for which serve as a braided version of operads.
-In particular there is a braided version $\mathcal{C}^{\mathsf{FB}_2}_2$ of the non-unital little 2-cubes operad \cite[Definition 12.6]{e2cellsI}.
-This has $\mathcal{C}^{\mathsf{FB}_2}_2(n)$ contractible for each $n>0$.
+To explain why, recall as in Section \ref{sec:setup} that to discuss $E_2$-algebras in a category which is only braided monoidal we use the braided version $\mathcal{C}^{\mathsf{FB}_2}_2$ of the non-unitary little 2-cubes operad \cite[Definition 12.6]{e2cellsI}, which has $\mathcal{C}^{\mathsf{FB}_2}_2(n)$ contractible for each $n>0$.